jenna-tb-ekwealor/meep_lab/content/values/values.md

 widget: blank

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
 weight: 10

-title: MEEP Lab values
+title: MEEP Lab Values
 subtitle:

 design: